 While in the SLIM NKS project, methodologies have been developed to localize an unknown source of radionuclides dispersed in the atmosphere and detected by a radiological monitoring network, the SOCHAOTIC project develops methodologies, suited for operational use, by which a characterization of the source, whose location is known, can be derived, i.e. to estimate the temporal release profiles of the radionuclides detected.

-For operational use, nuclear decision-support systems should be extended with modules handling such monitoring data automatically, e.g. by employing the European Radiological Data Exchange Platform (EURDEP), and conveying the data together with the geographical coordinates of the release point to the national meteorological centre accompanied by a request to estimate the temporal evolution of the release rates.
+For operational use, nuclear decision-support systems should be extended with modules handling and analysing such monitoring data automatically, e.g. by employing the European Radiological Data Exchange Platform (EURDEP), and conveying the data together with the geographical coordinates of the release point to the national meteorological centre accompanied by a request to estimate the temporal evolution of the release rates.

 In the first year of SOCHAOTIC (2021), the following results are obtained:

 Case studies identified and selected, the ETEX-1 and the October 2017 case of Ru-106 in Europe.
 In addition, an artificial case is produced by running a dispersion model forward and calculating average concentrations at filter stations and gamma dose rates at nearby gamma stations.

 Methods for estimation of the temporal release profiles are developed, implemented and described.

 Deterministic numerical weather prediction (NWP) model data are derived from the European Centre for Medium-Range Weather Forecasts (ECMWF) as well as the non-hydrostatic high-resolution Harmonie model, corresponding to the selected cases.